 Whether you’re concerned about your parents’ alcohol consumption, distressed by a friend’s drug use, or evaluating your own substance use, you are not alone.
-It takes strength for older adults to confront the impact of drug or alcohol use on their health and relationships, but with support and treatment they can take control and get on a path toward recovery.
+It takes strength for older adults to confront the impact of drug or alcohol use on their health and relationships.

 Stacia Murphy, former president of the National Council on Alcoholism and Drug Dependence, shares her story of recovery.Close